 Are you looking to bring the game to other platforms in the future?

 We’re still hoping to bring it to Xbox and PlayStation – no concrete plans so far though.
-Hopefully, we’ll have some more news on this in a not too distant future!
+Hopefully, we’ll have some more news on this in the not too distant future!

-On the subject of porting the game to the Switch, if you and the team could develop for any Nintendo franchise of your choice, which would it be and why?
+On the subject of porting the game to the Switch, if you and Decemberborn Interactive could develop for any Nintendo franchise of your choice, which would it be and why?